iot-edge-foundation/iot-edge-serial/README.md

 ### Write to serial

 Serial module use input endpoint "serialInput" to receive commands.
+This is used in combination with an other module using IoT Edge routes.

+As an alternative, a Direct Method called "serialWrite" can be used for Cloud to Device messaging.

-Currently it supports writing back to a single message to a serial port.
+Both solutions support writing back a single data message to a single serial port.

 #### Command Message

 The content of command must be the following message format.

-Message Properties:
+Message Properties (for routing only):

 ```javascript
 "command-type": "SerialWrite"